danrmzz/ai-image-classifier/README.md

-# Image Sense
+# AI Image Classifier

-**Image Sense** is my web based image classification application built using **Flask** and **MobileNetV2**, a pre-trained deep learning model from TensorFlow.
+This is my web based image classification application built using **Flask** and **MobileNetV2**, a pre-trained deep learning model from TensorFlow.
 This application allows users to upload images and returns the top predicted label along with a confidence score.

 ## Features